Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Expanding limited print guidelines

 While usability testing, I also worked on graphic design.
-This was challenging because Feelgood only had guidelines for print design.
+This was challenging because Feelgood only had graphic guidelines for print design.

 I added new colors to improve contrast and a new typeface that rendered characters more clearly.